Nepal Tibet Bhutan Tour

 Welcome to Kathmandu- the beginning of the Nepal Tibet Bhutan Tour.
 The colorful city of Kathmandu greets you with views of lush hills and mountains.
 Upon arriving at the domestic terminal of Kathmandu Tribhuvan International Airport, our enthusiastic team will receive you.
 They will accompany you to Kathmandu in a Private vehicle.
 Here, you can rest in your hotel and recover from the Jetlag.
 Later, you can explore the locality near the hotel.

 Flight time: 25 minutes

-Our last destination for the day is Peace Pagoda at the top of the valley.
-This small while stupa offers total views of the entire valley glimmering in the beautiful lights.
-Then, Drive back to the hotel for dinner.
+Our last destination for the day is the Peace Pagoda at the top of the valley.
+This small white stupa offers panoramic views of the valley, glimmering in the beautiful lights.
+Finally, we drove back to the hotel for dinner.